Content Marketing Manager at Exago, Inc.

 Several excellent faculty members [who inspired me] come to mind, such as Dr. Thomas Olsen, and Dr. Jan Zlotnick Schmidt.
 Dr. Pauline Uchmanowicz, however, has inspired me since I transferred here as a junior.
 Her dedication to her students and their success, as well as her high standards and diligence have always impressed me.
 We worked together on my MA thesis; she guided me through reducing my thesis into a brief conference presentation for my first symposium; she modeled for me relentless revision to improve my academic and creative writing.
 She reinforced in me the confidence to pursue English and to hone my teaching.
 She even recommended me for my current position; as a result, I had the opportunity to assist her as Composition Program Coordinator.
 I am grateful to have such a mentor, colleague, and friend.

-Director of Special Projects at Oblong Books & Music in Rhinebeck, NY, Owner and editor of YA Interrobang
+Manager at Oblong Books & Music in Rhinebeck, NY

-I currently work at Oblong Books, where I do all sorts of nifty things as a bookseller, including managing social media and talking people into buying the best books I've read this year.
-I also own and run YA Interrobang, a website devoted to young adult literature and news, which I started in my senior year at New Paltz.
-I learned a lot of the skills that help me run the site - balancing real life / digital life, time management, working with a team - from the extracurriculars at New Paltz.
+I currently work as a manager at Oblong Books.
 I was the web manager for the New Paltz Oracle and a public relations representative for three years with Dumbledore's Army of New Paltz.
 There is absolutely nothing as incredible as finding a team of people as passionate as you are and working with them towards a goal.
 The people I met at New Paltz definitely allowed me to learn and grow while having an incredible amount of fun.

 The good thing about English classes is that, for the most part, they allow you to pick something that really interests you and run with it.
 Even if you don't like a particular book or work that's being studied, you get to hone in on something that interests you - writing or plot structure or how it lines up to another work that you do really love.
 For me, that meant being able to study children's literature and young adult literature in classes, and it meant being able to structure my entire senior thesis around young adult literature.
-Between my extracurriculars and what I did in my classroom, I acquired a huge amount of knowledge for something I was already passionate about, and it's paid off every day I go to Oblong and every day I work on the site.
+Between my extracurriculars and what I did in my classroom, I acquired a huge amount of knowledge for something I was already passionate about, and it's paid off every day I go to Oblong.

 Territory Manager, Oregon and SW Washington, at Hubbell Wiring Device-Kellems